 The discussion picked up rapidly on X, where multiple users pointed out that the platform is effectively geoblocked in Japan due to licensing restrictions.
 While this has technically been the case for years, it appears that a large portion of the global anime audience was unaware of it until now.

 What shocked many fans is the irony of the situation.
 A platform widely seen as the “face of anime streaming worldwide” is inaccessible in the country where anime is actually produced.
-This realization quickly turned into a broader discussion about how anime distribution really works behind the scenes.
+This realisation quickly turned into a broader discussion about how anime distribution really works behind the scenes.

 The situation gained even more attention as it surfaced alongside the ongoing reports of Crunchyroll’s alleged data breach.
 With claims of millions of user records being exposed and even partially sold, users have already been questioning the platform’s internal systems.
 This new discovery only added fuel to the fire, shifting the conversation from cybersecurity to how Crunchyroll operates globally.